McConnell wants to consider gun background checks in fall

 The politics of gun control are shifting amid the frequency and toll of mass shootings.
 Spending to support candidates backing tougher gun control measures — mostly Democrats — surged in the 2018 midterms, even as campaign spending by the NRA declined.

-NRA chief Wayne LaPierre said in a rare public statement Thursday that some federal gun-control proposals “would make millions of law-abiding Americans less safe and less able to defend themselves and their loved ones.”
+NRA chief Wayne LaPierre said in rare public statement Thursday that some federal gun control proposals “would make millions of law-abiding Americans less safe and less able to defend themselves and their loved ones.”

 The organization said proposals being discussed in Congress would not have prevented the mass shootings in Texas and Ohio that killed 31 people.